 This cheat sheet shows you how to diagnose a drop in website traffic.
-It’s not an exhaustive list but can be a good starting point when you’re in a pinch and need to uncover what caused a drop in traffic as quickly as possible.
+It’s not an exhaustive list, but it can be a good starting point when you’re in a pinch and need to uncover what caused a drop in traffic as quickly as possible.

 Lost search engine ranking is one of the more common culprits when traffic is down.
 And if you discover that is the case, you need to figure out why to set the best course of action.
-I wrote about this in a past article on five things to know when your site loses rankings.
-The usual suspects include changes to the competition, the algorithm, current events and more.
+I wrote about this in an article on five things to know when your site loses rankings.
+The usual suspects include changes to the competition, the algorithm, current events, and more.

 What changes have you made to your website?
 If you have only a small team making updates, this step may be easier.
 Larger companies with many cooks in the kitchen present a challenge.
 Reach out to team members and review any changes to the website within the past 30 days.

 You can bet that Google will do a core update to the algorithm about once every quarter.
 And although Google says there’s nothing, in particular, to do if you’ve been impacted by a core update, they do offer some general guidance, like focusing on your content.